Great-Sun-Group/greatsun-dev/README.md

    ```
    This will start all services and display their logs.

-2. For Git management, we've introduced a script `git_manager.sh` to help manage Git operations across all three repositories (credex-bot, credex-core, and credex-dev) simultaneously:
+2. For Git management, use `git_manager.sh` to help manage Git operations across all three repositories (credex-bot, credex-core, and credex-dev) simultaneously:

    a.
 Make the script executable (if not already):
       ```bash